Setting Up Home Internet in Stuttgart

 All right, that’s probably not the first question you think of, but it helps to put in perspective why it’s so important to go carefully when choosing an Internet package in Germany.

 Most home Internet contracts (regardless of the provider) run for a minimum of two years, with no possibility of early exit.
-Don’t be fooled by the “three-month cancellation period”—that’s just how much notice you need to give before your contract will renew for another year.
+Don’t be fooled by the “three-month cancellation period”—that’s just how much notice you need to give before the end of your minimum contract period if you don’t want it to renew for another month.
+(Be grateful for legislation in recent years, since before that, it would renew for another full year!)

 Let’s put that in practical terms.
 If you sign a normal home Internet contract in June 2021, you will be locked into paying the monthly fee until June 2023 and you will need to cancel by the end of March 2023.
-Otherwise you will be contractually obliged to continue paying that monthly fee for another year: until June 2024.
+Otherwise the contract will extend on a month-to-month basis.

 Unlike what’s common in many other countries, there’s no switching providers or paying an early cancellation fee.
 The only way to get out of the contract before the minimum term is complete is to move far enough away (usually at least 200km, although this varies by provider).

-There are providers who offer shorter terms or even flexible month-to-month service, but you’ll pay a premium for flexibility.
-It may even be cheaper to pay for a year’s contract than a month-to-month if you think you’ll need the service for at least three months.
+There are providers who offer shorter terms (like one year or three months) or even flexible month-to-month service, but you’ll often pay a premium for flexibility.

 2. What products and speeds are offered at my address?